Additional support, games and activities:

 Mathematics Curriculum Information

-At Icklesham Church of England Prmary School and Nursery we follow a Mathematics Mastery approach and believe that all children have the potential to succeed and access the same curriculum content.
+At Icklesham Church of England Primary School and Nursery we follow a Mathematics Mastery approach, believing that all children have the potential to succeed and access the same curriculum content.
 Maths is an essential skill in everyday life, so we aim to develop and improve children’s ability to reason, problem solve, work systematically while also improving their logical thinking skills.

 We have adopted the maths mastery approach using White Rose Maths as our main scheme of work.
 The programme provides planning support for an ambitious, connected curriculum accessible to all children right through from Year 1 up to Year 6.
 The maths curriculum at Icklesham is planned and sequenced so that new knowledge and skills build on what has been previously taught.

-As part of our planning and lessons, we use NCETM’s Five Big Ideas In Teaching for Mastery:
+As part of our planning and lessons, we use NCETM’s (National Centre for Excellent in the Teaching of Mathematics) Five Big Ideas In Teaching for Mastery:

 Connecting new ideas to concepts that have already been understood, and ensuring that, once understood and mastered, new ideas are used again in next steps of learning, all steps being small steps